The best brand monitoring tools for your business

 Image source: BrandMentions

-BrandMentions is relatively new to the game compared to the others - it’s been around since 2017.
+BrandMentions has been around since 2017.
 Its use cases include brand monitoring, reputation management, competitor research, business intelligence, and finding partnerships.

 It monitors the whole web, not only your social channels, to find brand mentions so you can quickly grow your business.